Citi Entrepreneurs: encouraging farm-based tree nurseries

 - How to develop a good Business Plan

 This training course has been delivered by a number of Kew’s Kenyan partners through field-based demonstration days.
 The project has also established a strong relationship with the Mount Kenya University at nearby Thika town to deliver the classroom-based modules and to award certification to the trainees.

 It is intended that the course will become a regular part of the University’s curriculum and that the project will ensure that it will be available to farmers and young entrepreneurs beyond the immediate district of Tharaka.

 Establishing the market and value chain

-A Nairobi-based NGO, Farm Concern International have undertaken an initial market assessment and have documented the current supply and potential demand for seeds and seedlings of indigenous tree species in the District of Tharaka and in Nairobi City.
+A Nairobi-based NGO, Farm Concern International, has undertaken an initial market assessment and documented the current supply and potential demand for seeds and seedlings of indigenous tree species in the District of Tharaka and in Nairobi City.
 The report has also identified additional plant products that may also be developed and marketable from Tharaka, such as the fruit of the Tamarindus tree, much prized by Asian cuisine.
 We therefore now have key statistics for market supply and demand and suggested opportunities for improving the existing market chain from farmers to tree-planters.